nickfu98/hospital-encounters-sql-project/README.md

 # hospital-encounters-sql-project
-SQL project dealing with a synthetic hospital encounters dataset spanning 11 years.
-Analyzing patient readmissions, encounter , length of stay, revenue, and procedural trends
+This SQL project explores patient readmissions, encounter types, lengths of stay, revenue, and procedural trends

 This is a synthetic dataset for a single hospital detailing 27,891 patient encounters spanning from from 2011-2022.
 This dataset contains the following tables: